Engee documentation

 Yes

-# Liquid level vector — vector of liquid level values in the tank
+# Liquid level vector — the vector of liquid level values in the tank

 Details

-Vector of liquid level values in the tank for the tabular parameterization of the variable tank area.
-The values in this vector correspond to the values in the parameters Liquid volume vector.
-The elements must be positive and listed in ascending order.
+A vector of values of the liquid level in the tank for tabular parameterization of the variable area of the tank.
+The values in this vector correspond to the values in the parameter Liquid volume vector.
+The items must be positive and listed in ascending order.
 The first element must be equal to 0.

 Dependencies

-To use this parameter, set the parameter Tank volume parameterization to Tabulated data - volume vs. level.
+To use this parameter, set for the parameter Tank volume parameterization meaning Tabulated data - volume vs. level.

 Units